sheikhdiallo/COM304_FOUNDATION_1/sessions/session2/docs/binaryArithmetic.md

 The above examples all used unsigned (i.e. positive) integer numbers (0-254).
 In a real system, we also need to represent negative numbers.

-Although other representations aqre possible, modern computers use 2's compliment arithmetic to represent negative numbers.
+Although other representations are possible, modern computers use 2's compliment arithmetic to represent negative numbers.

 An 8 bit byte can represent 0-254 if it is unsigned or -128 to +127 if it is signed.

 With a signed binary number, the first bit tells about the sign.
 The convention is that a number with a leading 1 is negative, while a leading 0 denotes a positive value.

-To convert a positive binary number to a negative number a simple trick is to invert all of the bits in the number and add 1
+To convert a positive binary number to a negative number a simple trick is to a) invert all of the bits in the number and b) add 1

 | decimal | binary of decimal | invert    | 2s compliment (add 1)| negative decimal |
 |:--------|:------------------|:----------|:---------------------|:-----------------|